pernalin/pernalin.github.io/_posts/2015-04-14-laravel-on-hostgator.md

 ---
 layout: post
-title: Setting up Laravel on Hostgator
+title: Installing Laravel on Hostgator
 ---

 Have you developed a site using Laravel, and are now ready to deploy it?
 One way is to use a